Impressionism, a historical reconstruction:

 8IE-1886-213, Baigneuse

 Berson refers to the reviews of Michel and also to Fèvre, Javel, La Petite République française, La République française and X (R90II,p254).
-Michel reviewed ‘a Baigneuse (213) kind of village Suzanne with lively and fresh flesh, all painted neatly in a summer landscape, on the banks of a cheerful stream.’
+Michel reviewed ‘a Baigneuse (213) a kind of Suzanne from a village with lively and fresh flesh, all painted neatly in a summer landscape, on the banks of a cheerful stream.’
 (R90I,p464).
-Some reviews mention a exaggerated redness in the painting.

 8IE-1886-214, Jeune fille dans un paysage